Census Data for Memphis ...

 The 2010 Census shows Memphis had a land area of 0.39 square miles [1 km²].
 This translates to 56.3 Housing Units per square mile [21.72 housing units/km²].

 From the Census of 2000: Memphis had 12 Housing Units, a population of 33 people and a land area of 0.39 square miles [1 km²].
 This gives a density of 2.75 people per Housing Unit and 30.67 Housing Units per square mile [11.84 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Memphis and you need to be careful when comparing between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Memphis and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Pickens County ...